Environment of New Zealand

 The environment of New Zealand is characterised by an endemic flora and fauna which has evolved in near isolation from the rest of the world.
 The main islands of New Zealand span two biomes, temperate and subtropical, complicated by large mountainous areas above the tree line.
 There are also numerous smaller islands which extend into the subantarctic.
 The prevailing weather systems bring significantly more rain to the west of the country.
 New Zealand's territorial waters cover a much larger area than its landmass and extend over the continental shelf and abyssal plateau in the South Pacific Ocean, Tasman Sea and Southern ocean.

 Historically having an isolated and endemic ecosystem far into modernity, the arrival of Polynesians about 1300 AD and then later European settlers began to have significant impacts on this system, with the intentional and unintentional introduction of new species and plants which often overwhelmed their natural competitors, leading to a significant loss of native ecology and biodiversity, especially in areas such as bird life.

 Today, most parts of New Zealand are heavily modified by the effects of logging, agriculture and general human settlement, though large areas have also been placed under protection, combined in many cases with efforts to protect or regenerate native ecosystems (aided by the fact that especially the South Island of New Zealand has a very low population density).

 Physical environment

 Natural disturbances

 New Zealand has many natural disturbances to its environment which endemic species have evolved to tolerate.
 These include local events with short return times like landslides, floods, el nino and fires (rare before the arrival of humans).
-Long term events like massive eruptions and glacial maximums has also affected the current distribution of species in New Zealand.
+Long term events like massive eruptions and glacial maxima have also affected the current distribution of species in New Zealand.